voitenkodev/mvi-core/README.md

 ```

 # Quick Start
-To Create architecture using this library - lets investigate what we have:
+To Create architecture using this library - let's investigate what we have:

 ## Wish
-Every screen of application we can split to:
+Every screen events of application we can split to:
 - **Async**: Any Request in Networking or Local Storage
 - **Sync**: Any changes in UI wish is working synchronize.
 - **Side**: Any singe event from screen (f.ex. show Toast, navigation, etc.)

+## State
+Data class is like a projection of UI screen (or part of screen) in current moment.

+## Feature<Async, Sync, Side, State>
+Component which corrects current State of screen (or part of screen) regarding new Wish (Async, or Sync, or Side)